-sub-netlists for the next logic level, and the results are saved in netlist{sub}.
-New netlists (netlists_n) for this logic level are then produced by generateNewCkts.
+generateNewCkts.
 This function produces new netlists using a cell with type=cellType and inputs from combinations of sub-netlists from the next logic level.
-In line 9 checkNetlist checks all the netlists in $netlist_n$ and removes those that cannot be implemented using the available spare cells.
-All the netlists that can be implemented are then added to a set of netlists called netlists{new}.
-If level is 1, the logic correctness of the netlists in netlists{new} is checked by removeIncorrect, and the netlists that cannot generate the correct resynthesis functions will be removed.
+In line 9 checkNetlist checks all the netlists in netlistn and remove those that cannot be implemented using the available spare cells.
+All the netlists that can be implemented are then added to a set of netlists called netlistsnew.
+If level is 1, the logic correctness of the netlists in netlistsnew is checked by removeIncorrect, and the netlists that cannot generate the correct resynthesis functions will be removed.
 The rest of the netlists will then be returned in line 13.
-Note that BUFFER should always be one of the valid cell types in order to generate resynthesized netlists whose logic levels are smaller than MAXLEVEL.
-The BUFFERs in a resynthesized netlist can be implemented by connecting their fanouts to their inputs without using any spare cells.
+Note that BUFFER should always be one of the valid cell types in order to generate resynthesis netlists whose logic levels are smaller than MAXLEVEL.
+The BUFFERs in a resynthesis netlist can be implemented by connecting their fanouts to their input wires without using any spare cells.

-To bound the search in exhaustiveSearch, we implemented the logic pruning techniques described in our GDS algorithm [11].
-To further reduce the resynthesis runtime, we use netlist connectivity to remove unpromising cells from our search pool, e.g., cells that are too far away from the erroneous wire.
+To bound the search in exhaustiveSearch, we implemented the logic pruning techniques described in Chang's GDS algorithm [11].
+To further reduce the resynthesis runtime, we use netlist connectivity to remove part of the cells from our search pool: cells that are too many levels of logic away from the erroneous wire are removed.
 In addition, cells in the fanout cone of the erroneous wire are also removed to avoid the formation of combinational loops.